Nathan Thompson (Australian footballer): 2008 season

-It was announced on The Footy Show that Thompson's career with North Melbourne would be coming to an end.

-Thompson officially announced his retirement after being delisted by North Melbourne on 19 September.
+Thompson officially announced his retirement after being delisted by North Melbourne on 19 September 2008.

-Season 2009: Back to VFL
+2009

-On 24 December 2008, North Melbourne and Hawthorn spearhead Nathan Thompson has decided to come out of retirement and signed with VFL club Werribee Tigers next season after announcing his retirement from AFL ranks this year.
+On 24 December 2008, Thompson came out of retirement and signed with VFL club Werribee.

-The Tigers, who have a part-time AFL alignment with the Kangaroos in the VFL, were desperate to snare a big forward with stature to replace former captain and this year's J.J.
-Liston Trophy winner James Podsiadly, who was a shock departure after crossing to Geelong's VFL team.

 Post AFL/VFL Career

 Thompson played for the Doncaster Football Club in Division 3 of the Eastern Football League and kicked 9 goals in the 2013 Grand Final against Wantirna South.
 In 2016 he returned to his home town of Kyneton in central Victoria to play for the Kyneton Tigers.

 Statistics

 Statistics are correct to the end of 2021.